Legislation & Statewide Issues

 - Lobbying in Olympia.
-Washington Bikes has a statewide policy director and works with a contract lobbyist in Olympia to forward our legislative priorities.
-Staff and lobbyist serve as our eyes and ears, but members are our voice.
+Washington Bikes has a statewide policy director who works with a contract lobbyist in Olympia to advance our legislative priorities.
+Staff and lobbyists serve as our eyes and ears, but members are our voice.

 - Involving You.
 You can help advocate for safer streets and greater bicycling accessibility by signing up on our email list, joining our Lobby Day, and donating to Washington Bikes.

 Statewide Issues.
 Washington Bikes works to reach out to our advocates, our partners, and local governments and elected officials across the state.
 Through our advocacy alert platform, social media, and blog, we connect you to the latest issues and topics, help build capacity for better bicycle infrastructure, and seek to hear from you about legislative needs.

 For information and examples on contacting legislators about bills, see this Washington Bikes blog post.
 It includes information on how to use the legislative district finder to identify your legislators and an example of the kind of message you can send in support of a bill.

 Don’t stop after the legislative session ends!
 Just a few of the actions you can take to keep support for bicycling visible year-round so it’s top of mind when they come back to Olympia: